-As regards hosting the school, a rotational principle applies; each Contracting Party is to take turns in acting as a host of the venue.
-Tirana, Albania was the location of the first Energy Community Summer School in September 2016.
-Whilst The second Energy Community Summer School took place in Ohrid from 26 August to 2 September 2017, the third Summer School will convene in Split, Croatia.
+As regards hosting of the school, Energy Community Contracting Parties and Participants to the Energy Community Treaty take turns in acting as the host of the Summer School.
+Tirana, Albania, was the location of the first Energy Community Summer School in September 2016.
+Subsequent Energy Community Summer Schools took place in Ohrid, North Macedonia, and Split, Croatia.
+Krakow, Poland, hosts this year's Summer School.

 Participation in the Summer School is free for all participants (including tuition and accommodation costs at the venue).
 Travel costs are borne by the participants.

 Fourth Summer School 2019

 Jagiellonian Univesity and AGH University of Science and Technology, Kraków, Poland